lse-my459/lse-my459.github.io/index.md

 This class is supported by [DataCamp](https://www.datacamp.com/), the most intuitive learning platform for data science.
 Learn R, Python and SQL the way you learn best through a combination of short expert videos and hands-on-the-keyboard exercises.
 Take over 100+ courses by expert instructors on topics such as importing data, data visualization or machine learning and learn faster through immediate and personalised feedback on every exercise.

+### Credits

+A large proportion of the materials were adapted from content developed by Prof. Kenneth Benoit for previous versions of this course.
+Some of the assignments were developed by Christian Mueller and Akitaka Matsuo.

 ### Schedule